felixnehrke-tradedoubler/third-party-resources-checker/README.md

     -V, --version               output the version number
-    -w, --whitelist <filename>  optional JSON file containing URIs and domains that are deemed OK -c, --check-protocol        optional check if the protocol is https -a. --append-headers        optional additional headers as JSON
+    -w, --whitelist <filename>  optional JSON file containing URIs and domains that are deemed OK -c, --check-protocol        optional check if the protocol is https -a, --append-headers        optional additional headers as JSON

   Examples: